np422/Op5util/Readme.md

     -t, --time=arg    - Time period for downtime, in number of hours (default: 2)
 ```

-## TODO
+## Roadmap, TODO

-A lot, but this is something that could perhaps be useful to other Op5 Administrators, please feel free to use it.
+A lot remains, the roadmap ahead contains more automated pre-release tests, more documentation and including some more functions, but the current version of op5util is already useful to me in my day-time job, perhaps it also could be useful to other Op5 administrators?

+Please, give my repo a github star or drop me line if you find this utility useful.
+Feel free to leave a bug-reports or feature requests as an issue in this repo.

+/Niklas